 A mentor, on the other hand, is usually someone who is more qualified and experienced in the same career, industry or direction in life as you.
 They may be on the same journey but further down the road, giving you the benefit of their knowledge, experience and opening doors to new opportunities for you.

 As a result, mentoring tends to be a longer-term arrangement than coaching; an arrangement that’s relationship-orientated and driven by your personal and/or professional development.

 In my experience, mentoring typically goes through a design phase where you and your mentor explore the strategic purpose or focus of your relationship.
-Do you want a better work/life balance?
+Are you seeking a better work/life balance?
 Do you want to improve your self-confidence or change your self-perception for the better?
 Do you want to become more skilled in your field or raise your professional profile?
 These are all issues a mentor can help you address – the agenda is yours.